kirakirawes/learning-resource/DWeb 4 Creators /a-simplified-dweb-glossary.md

 **Centralized Network**: Devices (nodes) communicate and access resources through a central server.
 The central server acts as a hub, controlling data flow and user access.

+**Community Networks**: Local telecommunications infrastructures built, owned, and operated by communities, often in rural or underserved areas, using decentralized technologies.

+**Computer**: A device that can perform calculations according to a set of predetermined instructions, usually including processing information.
+These instructions can be embodied in the physical design of the device itself or provided externally.

-**CID (Content Identifier)**: A unique fingerprint in IPFS for a data block, acting as the address for finding that specific piece of information anywhere in the decentralized network.
+**Content Identifier (CID)**: A unique fingerprint in IPFS for a data block, acting as the address for finding that specific piece of information anywhere in the decentralized network.

 **Content Addressible**: A piece of data that can be queried or referenced by what it contains

 **Consensus Algorithms**: A mechanism by which nodes in the network agree on the current state of the system.
 In a blockchain contect, this means validating new transactions or blocks.
 It ensures that all participants in the network have access to the same copy of the blockchain, preventing double-spending and maintaining data integrity.​​​​​​​

 **Content Delivery Networks (CDNs)**: Are geographically distributed networks of servers that host and deliver content, such as images, videos, or other streaming media, to users' federated network

 **Cryptography**: Practice for secure communication usually consists of two techniques: signing and encryption